-An automobile accident is often a frightening experience, and even less severe accidents could shape up to be a significant hassle.
+A car accident is often a frightening experience, and even less severe accidents could shape up to be a significant hassle.
 Dealing with the physical injuries, emotional trauma, and the financial repercussions of a collision on your own could be stressful and frustrating.
-A Phoenix car accident lawyer could help evaluate your case and take you through the process of a legal claim while you focus on your physical and personal recovery.
+An Phoenix car accident lawyer could help evaluate your case and take you through the process of a legal claim while you focus on your physical and personal recovery.
 En Español.

 The first thing that usually follows a car accident is the exchange of auto insurance information.
 Car insurance companies typically handle the initial filing of insurance claims for bodily injury and property damage.
 However, different states follow different procedures and standards that determine how the insurance company might proceed with a claim.